The Sphinx Public Data Release: Forward Modelling High-Redshift JWST Observations with Cosmological Radiation Hydrodynamics Simulations: Results

 \subsubsection{Photometric redshifts}

 Beyond colour-colour diagrams, one can attempt to estimate the exact redshifts of the galaxies from their photometry.
-As an example, in Figure~\ref{fig:photo-zs}, we show a violin plot of the distribution of photometric redshifts estimated with { EAZY} \citep{Brammer2008} using all of the wide and medium band filters in JWST for all galaxies in the \sphinx{} data release at $z\geq7$\footnote{For the fits, we have assumed a 5\% error on the flux in each filter and use the default FSPS templates.}.
+As an example, in Figure~\ref{fig:photo-zs}, we show a violin plot of the distribution of photometric redshifts estimated with { EAZY} \citep{Brammer2008} using all of the wide and medium band filters in JWST for all galaxies in the \sphinx{} data release at $z\geq7$.
+The top panel shows the results using the default EAZY FSPS templates while the bottom panel uses the templates designed for high-redshift galaxies from \cite{Larson2022}.
+For the fits, we have assumed a 5\% error on the flux in each filter.
 For galaxies at $z=7$ and $z=9$, the vast majority of galaxies are assigned the correct redshift, with only a few galaxies being placed at low-redshift.
-At $z=10$, the photomoetric redshift estimation is also very good with a few systems preferring a higher redshift solution which is the upper limit of our prior.
-Interestingly, most of the galaxies in the database at $z=8$ are assigned a low-redshift solution where the Lyman break is confused with a Balmer break.
+At $z=10$, the photometric redshift estimation is also very good with a few systems preferring a higher redshift solution which is the upper limit of our prior.
+Interestingly, when the default templates are used, most of the galaxies in the database at $z=8$ are assigned a low-redshift solution where the Lyman break is confused with a Balmer break.
 This is likely due to the fact that the Lyman break occurs towards the edge of the F115W filter so the bluest band has much lower flux than the second bluest (F140M), thus mimicking a weak break (as can be seen in Figure~\ref{fig:colour-colour}).
 Hence, by working with only the maximum likelihood redshifts, there could be a significant population of $z=8$ galaxies that are incorrectly assigned a low-redshift solution in real JWST data.
+This confusion does decrease significantly when adopting the templates from \cite{Larson2022}.
 Here we have used every JWST filter; however, the vast majority of imaging surveys use far fewer filters, which would make photometric redshift estimation even more uncertain than in this experiment.